olebole/irafdoc/doc/specred.standard.rst

       	...
   </pre>
   <p>
-  This will create a file <tt>"std"</tt> which will contain sensitivity measurements from the beam-switched observations of the three standard stars given.
+  This will create a file <span style="font-family: monospace;">"std"</span> which will contain sensitivity measurements from the beam-switched observations of the three standard stars given.
   Note that <b>standard</b> is run separately for each standard star.
   </p>
   <p>
   The spectra will be from the images: nite1.1001, nite.1002 ... nite1.1024,
-  and the default calibration file, <tt>"onedstds$irscal.dat"</tt> will be used.
+  and the default calibration file, <span style="font-family: monospace;">"onedstds$irscal.dat"</span> will be used.
   </p>
   <p>
   2. For echelle spectra all apertures, the orders, are of the same star and